Kishore3420/vortex-ui/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-See [Contributing Guide](./docs/contributing.md) for details.
+See [Contributing Guide](./CONTRIBUTING.md) for details.

 ## 📄 License

-[Add your license here]
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---